ericsson-iap/python-sample-app/README.md

 ### Prerequisites for Onboarding

-Provide the following to platform administrator:
+Provide the following to the platform administrator:

-- A end-entity ClientCA certificate.
+- A end-entity client CA certificate.
 - Subject DN of end-entity client certificate.

-Request the following from platform administrator:
+Request the following from the platform administrator:

 - A CA certificate, needed for secure communication with the platform APIs.
 - Client Access to the platform with the required roles, needed for authorized